NTD-Modelling-Consortium/oncho-amis-integration/README-fitting.md

 - On HPC clusters, scripts that take long to run must be run through Slurm.
 Tables below show shell scripts because of this.

+- Most up to date code is here to do a full rerun of all IUs: <https://github.com/NTD-Modelling-Consortium/oncho-amis-integration/tree/updateFittingCode>

+- My (Raiha's) Warwick directory only has the recent runs for treatment naive + a few other IUs.
+Evandro's runs are saved to the cloud, but note that the batch numbers here don't necessarily align with those in my Warwick directory, and some IUs from EKs fits will have been refitted.

 ### Preparing histories and maps for the fitting

 | R script  (see `Maps/` directory)                           | Corresponding shell script    |